gford1000-aws/vpc/README.md

 subnet will have a route table that provides 0.0.0.0/0 access via the Internet Gateway, and the private subnets will share a second route table that privates 0.0.0.0/0 access via the NAT Gateway.

+Each of the private subnets have 4091 IP addresses available.

 ## Arguments